sayeedkhalshi/content-creation/concept-book/all-hypothesis.md/the-game-deception.md

 Also control structure automatically builds the pyamid model, where the provider of the structure are usually on top.

-Now, because all made by a intentional being are control structure, there is deception by default, where decision is critical, game theory applies
+Now, because all structure made by a intentional being are control structure, there is deception by default, where decision is critical, game theory applies.
+But if the